What to Do About Chest Pain

 - wheezing

-- blue or gray color around the lips
+- has blue or gray color around the lips

 It's hard to always avoid chest pain because it has many possible causes.
-But you can:
+But it can help to:

-- Make sure kids get routine immunizations to prevent infections that could cause chest pain.
+- Make sure kids get routine vaccines to prevent infections that could cause chest pain.

 - Follow the doctor's treatment plan if your child has asthma.